mjfura/pager_duty_frontend/README.md

 In this project we are implementing a autocomplete search bar component using React.
 The component will fetch data from an API and display the results in a dropdown list.
 For that we are using a third-party API called [TheMovieDB](https://developer.themoviedb.org/reference/search-movie).
 We laso are using debouncing to avoid making too many requests to the API.

+**Note: To avoid you from having to create an account in TheMovieDB, I already have added the API KEY in the code intentionally**

 **Developing Hours: 4 hours**

 ## Part 02: Questions